saksham/hulaki/README.md

  * SQLite: stores them in an SQLite database
 * The SMTP server can be started within a process or in a separate machine from where the tests can send and retrieve emails.
 * When the SMTP server is run in a separate process or a separate machine, the emails can be retrieved using an HTTP-like API protocol (XML over TCP)
-* Provides serialization and deserialization methods on all requests and responses for constructing API clients
+* Provides serialization and de-serialization methods on all requests and responses for constructing API clients
 * Also provides a client interface library in Java that can talk with the API server
 * Can selectively relay emails sent to specific email addresses.
 These addresses too can be configured via the API.
 * Uses [netty](http://netty.io) for dealing with networking